 |C & C++||Used as High-Level Programming languages||They are used in writing your own code to extend the existing.|

 |Programming languages||Depending on the purpose, we use these languages for coding.|

 Encryption helps in accessing unauthorized data with emails, bank details, etc, as keeping secure communication between the two parties involved.
 This can be done via “Scrambling” the data sent from one to another person as lengthy code by making it unreadable to whoever tries to access it.

 In the data encryption, the receiver and the sender parties only can Decrypt the data scrambled into readable content.
 This can be achieved by “Keys”, which provides access to make the data Readable and Unreadable.

 There are other ways in earlier days where they simply test with all the possible keys provided.
-But, nowadays, it is performed by the computers which are capable of calculating billions of keys/second, and this method is called as “Brute Force.”
+But, nowadays, it is performed by computers that are capable of calculating billions of keys/second, and this method is called “Brute Force.”

 In encryption, we use complicated mathematical equations for hiding the information.
 In general, encrypted files require a key to decrypt the data or information.
 But, in a few cases, a hacker can bypass the encryption for stealing the data.
 In a few ways, we can encounter these techniques.
 The ways are stated below.

 The perfect way to bypass encryption is to steal the key simply.
 If a hacker can insert a keylogger into our system, he will read all the necessary activities by recording.
 The best way to protect ourselves by updating anti-malware programs regularly.